avin/timer-shove/README.md

 ![Check](./additional/check.png)

 When the time is up, you will see a notification.
-You can take a break or add time to work.
+You can take a break or add time to work

 ![Check](./additional/notify.png)

-After a break, press the `Resume` button to continue working and the cycle will repeat.
+After a break, press the `Resume` button to continue working and the cycle will repeat

 ![Check](./additional/chill-out.png)